boostkpi/boostkpi.github.io/_posts/2022-08-04-Sample-alerting-configurations.md

 toc: false
 ---

 Currently, BoostKPI uses yaml files to configure alerts.
+In a [previous post, we provided an overview of the alert configurations] ({%post_url 2022-01-06-BoostKPIs-alerting-features %}) BoostKPI provides.
 In this section, we include some example configuration files.
 While we are working on moving towards a better user experience, these examples are intended to help you create new alerts or edit previous ones in the short term.
 If you have any questions about options not shown here or extending these examples to your use case, please do not hesitate to reach out.

 The detection and subscription examples below use general names throughout.
 When building your own alert, update naming appropriately; application is your company's domain, metric is the KPI you want to monitor, and dataset is the dataset containing that metric.
 For example, if your company's domain is "widget_co" and you want to monitor "revenue" in your "sales_data" dataset.
 Then you would replace: